The Northern Ireland DUP Health Minister rules out any new levy or tax regulation changes on sugary drinks. Well, that's at least for the time being.

 The warning comes after concerns that some children consume as much sugar as their own body weight each year.

-Type 2 diabetes has links with poor diet, living unhealthy lifestyles, and obesity.
+In fact, type 2 diabetes has links with poor diet, living unhealthy lifestyles, and obesity.
 That is why nutritionists say a tax should get introduced to increase the cost of sugar-rich food and sugary drinks.

 Sugary drinks and food gets the blame for obesity in children.
 But, the Democratic Unionist Party (DUP) assembly ruled out a levy on sugary drinks - for now!